mattzeunert/mattzeunert.github.io/_posts/2016-06-01-redux-mistakes.md

 For the last six months, I've been working on a my first major project using React/Redux.
 I did a bunch of things wrong along the way.

-This post will focus on how I could have used Redux more productively.
+This post will show two things I did wrong and show how I could have used Redux more productively.

 ## 1) Using normalized data throughout the component tree